gipi/blog/_drafts/reversing-usb-update-process.md

 and downloaded the firmware update at the url indicated in the field ``ota_fw_file``.

-Analyzing the firmware opened a can of worms, since now I wanted to know how they work.
+Analyzing the firmware opened a can of worms, since now I wanted to know how the upgrade process works.

 ## MFC C++

+First of all, the application is using ``VC6`` (the magic in the ``FuncInfo`` struct is ``0x19930520``).

-Obviously I had no idea of what I was doing so the initial phase was to start jumping around the calls tree: my first thing that I do when reversing something is to rename functions, variables etc... with labels that indicates something about them, if not just to remember that is something I have already seen.
+I opened ``ghidra`` and imported the binary: obviously I had no idea of what I was doing so the initial phase was to start jumping around the calls tree: my first thing that I do when reversing something is to rename functions, variables etc... with labels that indicates something about them, if not just to remember that is something I have already seen.
 It can seem something boring and useless but I assure you that the brain is very good at spotting patterns (maybe too much) and this helps a lot during the reversing process.

 However, at some point, walking up to the call tree you arrive to a function that is not called from no one and you are like "uhm, how is this possible?"; for example